 - 2. Standards - a.
 All new buildings shall have at least one primary entrance facing an abutting public street (i.e., within 45 degrees of the street property line); or, if the building entrance must be turned more than 45 degrees from the public street (i.e., front door is on a side or rear elevation) due to the configuration of the site or similar constraints, a pedestrian walkway must connect the primary entrance to the sidewalk. - b.
 Where a development contains multiple buildings and there is insufficient public street frontage to meet the above building orientation standards for all buildings on the subject site, a building's primary entrance may orient to plaza, courtyard, or similar pedestrian space containing pedestrian amenities.
 When oriented this way, the primary entrance(s), plaza, or courtyard shall be connected to the street by a pedestrian walkway. - c.
-If a development is on a corner, the primary entrance may be oriented toward either street.
+If a development is on a cornerin the GMU zone, the primary entrance may be oriented toward either street. - d.
+If a development is on a corner in the NMU zone, the primary entrance must be oriented toward 32nd Ave or 42nd Ave.